angular-experts-io/modern-angular-workshop/exercise-angular-cli.md

 }
 ```
 12. Tailwind CSS is amazing for creation of responsive layouts and has lots of great helpers for layouts, sizing, ...
-13. Try to use Tailwind classes like `!text-4xl` or `text-blue-700` in the `app.component.html` file and see the changes in the browser
+13. Try to use Tailwind classes like `!text-4xl` or `text-blue-700` on the `<h1>` tag in the `app.component.html` file and see the changes in the browser

-# Great!
+### Great!
 We have set up nice Angular workspace and are ready for the development!

+## Discussion

+* What's the difference between bundle files produced by the build in production and development mode (besides the size) and what is the purpose of it?
+* What's the best way to pass additional arguments to existing npm scripts? (to avoid duplication)
+* What is the purpose of the `budgets` specified in the `angular.json` file and why should we always use them?
+* What's the difference between root `styles.scss` file, `styles` array in the `angular.json` file and `styleUrls` property in the component metadata?